Leonardo-Blanger/bmp280-iio/README.md

 	```bash
 	sudo dtoverlay bmp280-iio.dtbo
 	```
+	You can omit the `.dtbo` extension if copied it to your system's overlay directory.
 If you now run `dtoverlay -l`, you should be able to see our overlay listed.
 You can also use `sudo dtoverlay -r bmp280-iio` to unload it.

 	In case your sensor had a different I2C address, you can override it on the overlay when loading.